 Journalist shot by Minneapolis police during 2020 protests dying from injuries

-MINNEAPOLIS — A journalist shot by police during the 2020 Minneapolis unrest is dying from her injuries.
+MINNEAPOLIS — A journalist shot by police during the 2020 Minneapolis unrest following the murder of George Floyd is dying from her injuries.

 "My goggles came off," Tirado told WCCO in 2020.
 "I had a laceration on my eye so it was a lot of blood.
 A lot of tear gas.
 I closed my eyes and started yelling, 'I'm press!
 I'm press!'"